Effective Date: May 13, 2020

 - How Long We Keep Your Personal Information

 - Privacy Notice for California Consumers

-Snell & Wilmer is a U.S. law firm.
-Based in Phoenix, Arizona.
-We maintain nine offices in Arizona, California, Utah, Colorado, Nevada and in Mexico.
+Snell & Wilmer is a U.S. law firm based in Phoenix, Arizona.
+We maintain nine offices in Arizona, California, Colorado, Nevada, Utah and in Mexico.
 We also operate satellite locations in Idaho, New Mexico, Oregon, Washington, D.C. and in Washington state.
 We may collect Personal Information from any of our offices or locations.

 We will make every effort to review this Policy, no less than once a year, and update it whenever we have made substantive changes.
 When substantive changes are made, we will update the Policy effective date.